DISB Warns Consumers to Be on Alert

 Health Insurance Marketplaces

 Don’t be fooled by fake websites claiming to help you or charge you for assistance.
-Bogus websites that purport to be part of the exchanges have been appearing online for more than a year.
-The only official website for D.C.’s exchange is www.dchealthlink.com
+Bogus websites that purport to be part of the exchanges have been appearing online since the introduction of the ACA.
+The only official website for D.C.’s exchange is dchealthlink.com.

 New “Obamacare” Insurance or Medicare Cards

 Another common ploy involves unsolicited calls from scammers who claim to have your new “Obamacare” insurance card – they just need to get some information before they can send it to you.
 The caller then asks for credit card numbers, bank account information or your Social Security number.
 A variation of this trick specifically targets seniors on Medicare; the caller claims that in order for them to get their new Medicare card and continue receiving their benefits, they must verify their bank account and routing numbers.
 Some callers ask for their Medicare numbers, which are identical to Social Security numbers.

 You are not required to obtain a new insurance or Medicare card under the ACA.
 Also, anyone who is a legitimate representative of the federal government will already have your personal and financial information and should not ask you to provide it.

 Here are some other important “red flags” to watch out for: